Saturday, May 30, 2009

 Every day I go to see Sue.
 She has a little chocolate shop.

-I see her from the window, dipping fruits and truffles
+I see her from the window, dipping fruits and truffles.

 Right before the downpour, I asked her to dip a strawberry